keptn/keptn.github.io/content/docs/0.9.x/operate/advanced_install_options/index.md

 When executing `keptn install`, Keptn is installed via a Helm chart, which can also be done using the Helm CLI directly.
 Therefore, the [helm CLI](https://helm.sh) is required to execute of the following command:

-* *Install Keptn control-plane (with Continuous Delivery support and exposed on an LoadBalancer)*:
+* *Install Keptn control-plane (with Continuous Delivery support and exposed on a LoadBalancer)*:

 ```
 helm install keptn https://github.com/keptn/keptn/releases/download/0.9.2/keptn-0.9.2.tgz -n keptn --create-namespace --wait --set=continuous-delivery.enabled=true,control-plane.apiGatewayNginx.type=LoadBalancer